 Claire Heywood is a Denver-based songwriter known for her smoky voice and thoughtfully-measured lyrics.
+Her music has been played on Colorado Public Radio, 105.5 The Colorado Sound, KTCL 93.3, and Indie 102.3.

-After a busy year of live shows promoting her first release, Heywood will release the first single from her second EP, I Won't Resign My Love For That Old Dream.
+After a busy year of live shows promoting her first release, Heywood released the first single from her second EP, I Won't Resign My Love For That Old Dream.
 The collection was recorded and mixed at the home studio of bandmate/producer Michael Sandoval and sees Heywood take on new roles as a rhythm guitarist and co-producer.

 Heywood and her band continue to draw on multiple genres, with different songs leaning in different genre directions: soulful pop, folk, or sometimes a touch of country.
 Influences range from Mazzy Star and Rilo Kiley to